 But what makes T-Mobile so enticing?
 What are its Bring Your Own Device plans?

 Well, there are two main types of plans that are compatible with a bring your own phone plan: prepaid and postpaid.
-Let's begin with the prepaid plans.
-Important note: according to Android Headlines, the company has removed its Simple Choice monthly plans from its portfolio and is now only offering T-Mobile ONE.
+Let's begin with T-Mobile's prepaid plans.
+Important note: according to Android Headlines, the company has removed its postpaid monthly plans from its portfolio and is now only offering T-Mobile ONE.
 However, the company still offer plenty of Prepaid plans.

 There are four types of T-Mobile prepaid plans: individual monthly plans, pay as you go plans, mobile internet plans, and the international tourist plan.